VeryBadFrags/offline-spy/README.md

 * All players need to input the same seed, iteration number and total number of players.
 * Each player needs to pick a unique player ID.
-* Start the game and confirm that all players have the same signature.
+* Start the game and confirm that all players have the same fingerprint.